matuzo/HTMHell/hell/adventcalendar/2024/8/index.md

 3. _It’s… open-minded._ These inconsistencies, they may rub us, and we likely prefer a consistent formatting.
 But that shouldn’t distract from the fact that the code is valid (which includes uppercase tag names), and that it represents legitimate ways of writing HTML (which in this case means [HTML–HTML, and not XHTML–HTML](https://css-tricks.com/write-html-the-html-way-not-the-xhtml-way/)).

 So where is this code from?
 It’s from [T.V.
 Raman’s](https://en.wikipedia.org/wiki/T._V._Raman) documentation on [style sheets for spoken renderings](https://www.w3.org/Style/CSS/Speech/speech.html), published on February 12, _1996_.
-The [1990s](https://frontenddogma.com/topics/1990s/) and [2000s](https://frontenddogma.com/topics/2000s/) are behind us in many areas—and yet in some, they may still be ahead.
+The [1990s](https://frontenddogma.com/topics/1990s/) and [2000s](https://frontenddogma.com/topics/2000s/) are behind us in many areas—and yet in some, they may still be ahead:

+We could learn from this code and take it into the future, because XHTML–HTML may have long been dead if it wasn’t kept on eternal life-support by frameworks that do not use any of the features that HTML (and that is, don’t mind the repetition, [HTML–HTML](https://css-tricks.com/write-html-the-html-way-not-the-xhtml-way/#aa-the-html-way-of-writing-html)) offers us.